pflanze/functional-perl/docs/howto.md

 right now.

-But even without type-check based enforcement, the code can be properly separated into pure and side-effecting parts, and (usually just the pure part) described as such by documentation and conventions.
+But even without type-check based enforcement, the code can be properly separated into pure and side-effecting parts by employing care, and (usually just the pure part) described as such by documentation and conventions.
 What we currently have:

-* a convention that functions and methods with names ending in `_set` or `_update` are pure (as opposed to the usual way of *starting* names with `set_` etc.).
+* a convention that functions and methods with names ending in `_set` or `_update` are pure (as opposed to the usual way of *starting* names with `set_` etc. for mutators).
 See also [naming conventions](//design.md#Naming_conventions).

 * a base class `FP::Pure` and a predicate `is_pure` (in